doubt72/pinyin-tone-converter/README.md

         utf8_to_number(string)
 Convert pinyin marked with UTF-8 diacritical tone markers ("zhōng wén") to ASCII numbered tone equivalents ("zhong1 wen2").

+### CSV Conversion Script

+Included is a fairly rudimentary script for converting a field in a CSV file:

+        ruby convert_csv.rb <filename> <column>

+Where filename is the input filename (the output filename will have ".out" appended to the end) and column is the column number (counting from zero, of course).

 ### Notes